LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Evaluation

 \TE{The Collision Response Solver:} In \prettyref{fig:all}, we show 20 results with successful collision responses for the SCAPE dataset (more results on the other datasets given in the appendix).
 To profile the collision response solver quantitatively, we sample a set of 3000 random human poses by randomizing $\mathcal{Z}_{all}$ for both the SCAPE and Swing datasets.
 Some of the models have self-collisions and are classified correctly by our learning-based collision detection algorithm.
-For each of these meshes, we solve \prettyref{eq:OPT}, and the solution will be one of two cases: either the solution will have decreased penetration energy or it is a hard case that our optimization method fails to solve.
-We consider a collision response solve successful in the first case.
-On the SCAPE dataset, our method achieves a success rate of $85.6\%$, and we observe a relative decrease of $80.9\%$ for these models compared to the original penetration depth energy.
-On the Swing dataset, our method achieves a success rate of $85.1\%$ and we observe a relative decrease of $94.3\%$ for these models.
+For each of these meshes, we solve \prettyref{eq:OPT} and we consider a solution successful if the augmented Lagrangian algorithm returns a feasible solution.
+On the SCAPE dataset, our method achieves a success rate of $85.6\%$, and we observe a relative decrease of $80.9\%$ in penetration energy.
+On the Swing dataset, our method achieves a success rate of $85.1\%$, and we observe a relative decrease of $94.3\%$.
 In \prettyref{fig:convergence}, we plot the number of iterations and computational time used by the constrained optimizer until convergence for the Swing dataset.
 The average iteration is 5.44 and the average time is 1.29s.
 For the SCAPE dataset, the average iteration is 2.09 and the average time is 0.25s.
 In \prettyref{fig:response}, we highlight the distribution of relative penetration energy change for successful collision response models.